benjaminion/upgrading-ethereum-book/src/book.md

 ##### A key insight

 When deciding whether to swap or not for each index, the algorithm cleverly bases its decision on the higher of the candidate index or its image in the mirror.
 That is, $i$ rather than $i'$ (when below the pivot), and $j'$ rather than $j$ (when above the pivot).
 This means that we have flexibility when running through the indices of the list: we could do $0$ to $m_1$ and $p$ to $m_2$ as two separate loops, or do it with a single loop from $m_1$ to $m_2$ as I outlined above.
-The result will be the same: it doesn't matter if we are considering $i$ or its image $i'$; the decision as to whether to swap or not has the same outcome.
+The result will be the same: it doesn't matter if we are considering $i$ or its image $i'$; the decision whether to swap or not has the same outcome.

 ##### The number of rounds